 Kehkashan is a 2020 L’Oreal Paris Women of Worth Honouree, and the recipient of the 2019 Innovator of the Year Award for Sustainability Education, the John Muir Conservation Award for Habitat Restoration, the Energy Globe Award, the Turner Prize for Social Change and the Women Super Achiever Award.
 A powerful voice for future generations, she has spoken at over 200 United Nations and other global fora across 25 countries.

-Dr Dolly Dastoor is the Vice-chair of the Board of Trustees of the Parliament of World Religions .
+Dr. Dolly Dastoor served as the Vice-chair of the Board of Trustees of the Parliament of World Religions from 2020-2021.
 She is of the Zoroastrian faith, was the President of the Federation of the Zoroastrian Associations of North America, and Co-Chair of the World Zoroastrian Congress 2000.
 Currently she is the editor of FEZANA Journal, the quarterly publication of the Federation, she is also a member off ZONTA International , an organization which works for advocacy and empowerment of women.
 Dolly is a clinical psychologist specializing in the Assessment of Dementia and is Chair of the Education Committee of the McGill University Research Centre for Studies in Aging.

 Patricia was born for these times.
 She is a passionate woman who has dedicated her life to igniting the collective feminine in planetary awakening.
 Her capacity for clearing her own internalized patriarchy and fierce listening are the magic she brings to every setting.

 The author of four books, Patricia has shared her wisdom through writing.
 Her first, Mining for Diamonds shows how people can use adversity to create resiliency.
 What happens When Women Wake Up? is a roadmap for clearing internalized patriarchy.